squadxstudio1/privacy-policy/README.md

 - Purchase and subscription status
 - Anonymous user identifiers

+#### Firebase Crashlytics (Crash Reporting)
+The App uses Firebase Crashlytics to collect crash reports and diagnostic data to improve app stability.
+Crashlytics may collect:
+- Crash logs and stack traces
+- Device model and OS version
+- App state at the time of a crash

+This data is anonymous and not linked to your identity.
+For more information, see [Google's Privacy Policy](https://policies.google.com/privacy).

 For more information, see [RevenueCat's Privacy Policy](https://www.revenuecat.com/privacy/).

 ## Camera and Photo Library Access